CAZ catalog and optical light curves of 7918 blazar-selected active galactic nuclei: Summary and conclusion

 Despite the notable increase in the number of blazars and their available parameters, all of our results are generally in agreement with prior studies (as discussed in Sect. \ref{sec_results}).
-Below is a summary of these results: \begin{itemize} \item Confidently variable CAZ light curves spend $\sim$30\% of the time undergoing a prominent flare reaching the 75$^\mathrm{th}$ percentile flux density which last $\sim$30--130~d, while spending $\sim$5\% of the time with a flux density brighter than the 95$^\mathrm{th}$ percentile for typical durations of $\sim$2--13~d. \item Optical flares generally have a faster rise than decay. \item Blazars are brightest and most variable --- exhibiting higher amplitude and faster flares --- when observed at frequencies close to their $\nu_\mathrm{sy}$.
-Their brightness and variability decrease as lower and higher frequencies than $\nu_\mathrm{sy}$ are probed. \item Optical variability and flare characteristics in FSRQs and BLLs are comparable at the same $\nu_\mathrm{sy}$ range, hinting that their flaring processes are similar. \item Optical flare times tend to decrease while flare amplitudes increase as radio variability Doppler factor increases. \end{itemize}
+Below is a summary of the results: \begin{itemize} \item Confidently variable CAZ light curves spend $\sim$30\% of the time undergoing prominent flares ($S_\mathrm{peak} > S_{75\%}$), with each flare lasting $\sim$30--130~d. \item Confidently variable CAZ light curves spend $\sim$5\% of the time with $S > S_{95\%}$ for typical durations of $\sim$2--13~d. \item Optical flares generally have a faster rise than decay. \item Blazars are brightest and most variable -- exhibiting higher amplitude and faster flares -- when observed at frequencies close to their $\nu_\mathrm{sy}$.
+Their brightness and variability decrease as lower and higher frequencies than $\nu_\mathrm{sy}$ are probed. \item Optical variability and flare characteristics in FSRQs and BLLs are comparable at the same $\nu_\mathrm{sy}$ range, hinting that their flaring processes are similar. \item Optical flare times tend to decrease while flare amplitudes increase as the radio variability Doppler factor increases. \end{itemize}